sswam/allemande/doc/guide.md

 AI Vision is turned off by default for efficiency.

-You can enable vision in a room that you own, or ask an admin to enable it in a public room.
+You can enable vision in any room.
+Please turn it off again when you're finished with the vision task.

-1. Make sure you're in **Advanced Mode**.
-Click the <i class="bi-eye"></i> **View** button, then click the lightbulb button <i class="bi-lightbulb"></i> to switch to advanced mode.
-Close the View menu by clicking the <i class="bi-x"></i> button.
-2. Go to room options by clicking the <i class="bi-gear"></i> **Options** button.
+1. Go to room options by clicking the <i class="bi-gear"></i> **Options** button.
-3. Set the **images** option to 1 or a higher number.
+2. Set the **images** option to 1 or a higher number.
 This controls how many recent images the AI can see.
-4. Upload an image, or check that there is one in the chat history.
+3. Upload an image, or check that there is one in the chat history.
-5. Now talk to a vision-capable character, such as Illu, Emmy, Flashi, Gemmi or Claude.
+4. Now talk to a vision-capable character, such as Illu, Emmy, Flashi, Gemmi or Claude.
 You can ask them about the image.
-6. Please set the **images** option to 0 or blank when you are not using AI vision.
+5. Please set the **images** option to 0 or blank when you are not using AI vision.
 This makes responses faster, and can save money.

 ## How to use Tool Agents

 We have several agents that are not LLMs and do not fully understand natural language, such as search engines, programming tools, and AI image generators.
 When talking to these agents, say their name, then exactly what you want.
 Don't say anything else afterwards.
 For example:

-    Dogu, fortune
+    @Dogu, fortune

 This asks the shell agent to run the fortune program, and give you a "fortune cookie".